 Many side effects and risks are associated with the use of e-cigarettes.
 They are highly addictive as most contain nicotine, which can harm the developing brain and impair attention, learning, mood and impulse control.
 Other effects include red eyes; stuffy nose; difficulty breathing; anxiety; heart palpitations; dizziness; burns from the device exploding; poisonings from swallowing, breathing or absorbing the e-cartridge liquid through the skin or eyes; lung disease (sometimes referred to as popcorn lung); and even death.
 Popcorn lung causes scarring in the lungs that leads to excessive coughing and shortness of breath.

 Education for good decisions

 A parent of teens herself, Kovack says, “My job is to give them education so they can make good decisions.”
-She believes that educating teens is the best way to protect them and help them make good decisions.
 She cites the success of past anti-smoking ads, commercials and campaigns which resulted in decreased rates of smoking among high school students.

-Kovack also recommends encouraging kids to engage in activities that are good for them and offer no adverse health impact.
-Some options include exercising, reading, volunteering and recreational activities.
+Kovack also recommends encouraging kids to engage in activities that are good for them, such as exercising, reading or volunteering.